-Are you drinking enough water before your morning workout, or during your afternoon walk?
+Are you drinking enough water before your morning workout, of your afternoon walk?
 What about enough water before you head off to work or school?
 Forgetting to drink water throughout the day can affect your hydration and cause several issues.

 Here are some simple signs to look out for that you may not be getting enough water:

 - Bad Breath: Saliva helps to break down bacteria; when you’re low on saliva it has an adverse effect on your breath

 - Yellow urine: Urine is lighter when you are well hydrated

 - Headache / muscle cramps: Essential salts such as potassium and sodium are lost when you are dehydrated, this can cause headaches and muscle cramps (legs especially)

 - Fatigue: Dehydration may lead to increased muscle soreness and fatigue

 - Constipation: Lack of water impacts digestion, leading to hardened stool

 - Lightheadedness: Blood pressure drops and can lead to dizziness and lightheadedness

 Not drinking enough water can produce a wide range of health concerns, so what can you do to stay hydrated during the heat?

 - Know how much water you should be drinking daily:

 - US National Research Council recommends 1 mL (milliliter) of water for every calorie you eat.
 If you eat 2,000 calories, for example, it’s recommended you drink 2,000 mL.

 - Drink more water when you increase activity

 - Add flavor to your water naturally – add fresh fruit, or splashes of lemon or lime juice

 - Drink a glass of water with your meals